Whisperer217/HouseUI/installer/README.md

 The first time you use the AI:
 - DeepSeek R1 model will load into memory (~4-5 seconds)
 - Subsequent uses will be faster
-- Model stays loaded while Guardian AI is running
+- Model stays loaded while CRN Interface is running

 ### 3. Start Using